-The Upper Deck company is releasing a new Michael Jordan University of North Carolina Master Collection Set.
+The MSN is releasing a new Michael Jordan University of North Carolina Master Collection Set.
 They claim it will be the highest valued basketball

 card set of all time.
 And of course, we should trust them because they’re not biased at all, right.
 I mean they’re telling us the truth, correct?
 No hyperbole here about the Chicago Bulls guard who is in fact the greatest NBA player of all time.
 No, none at all.